bertrik/ttnhabbridge/README.md

 # ttnhabbridge
 Bridge between the-things-network and the habitat network, to receive amateur balloons using LoRaWAN

-== Development environment ==
+# Development environment
-I develop this on Windows 7.
+I develop this on Windows 7, in Eclipse, using subversion.

 Steps to install everything:
-* check out this archive, e.g. using tortoisegit
 * download a Java JDK and put it in tools/jdk
 * download Eclipse (I use Mars) and put in in the tools/eclipse directory (for example)
-* install the egit plugin in eclipse, using this update site: http://download.eclipse.org/egit/updates/
+* install the eclipse SVN plugin, using this update site: https://dl.bintray.com/subclipse/releases/subclipse/4.2.x/

 Steps to prepare the Eclipse environment:
 * open a command line to the checked out project